-It’s not that we’re antisocial.
-It’s not that we hate people (although occasionally, I have my days).
+It’s not that I’m antisocial.
+It’s not that I hate people (although occasionally, I have my days).
 It’s not that the “shut-in” status that applies to so many of us is purely voluntarily chosen.

 It’s a simple numbers game.
-People Like Us are gravely outnumbered by People Not Like Us.
+People Like Me are gravely outnumbered by People Not Like Me.
 And as everyone knows, the majority rules.
-And despite the apparent phenomenon of positive selection of genetic traits, we’re not going to overthrow the ruling majority anytime soon.
+And despite the apparent phenomenon of positive selection of genetic traits, I’m not going to overthrow the ruling majority anytime soon.

-Until we can, which I seriously doubt will happen in my lifetime, we live in a world that presents a daily attack on our senses.
+Until I can, which I seriously doubt will happen in my lifetime, I live in a world that presents a daily attack on our senses.